 Site boundary description: The site is a simple polygon with boundary lines running north to south and east to west in line with the MCZ project Ecological Network Guidance.
 The boundary of South Dorset MCZ was developed by the Finding Sanctuary regional project and has not changed since it was recommended in 2011.
 The site boundary was guided by information on renewable energy companies and the round 3 wind-farm licensing area and intersects the 12 nm territorial limit boundary line.

-Evidence
+Monitoring and Evidence

-Last updated: December 2020
+Last updated: November 2023

 There are a range of data that underpin this MCZ.
 The full overview of these data used to support site identification along with information on confidence in feature presence and extent is available in Natural England's 2013 Tranche One post-consultation advice, 2015 Tranche Two post-consultation advice and Tranche Three MCZ pre-consultation and post-consultation scientific advice for the additional feature proposed for designation in 2019.
-JNCC will be adding relevant survey data for this MPA to its MPA mapper in due course.
+JNCC will be adding relevant survey data for this MPA to its MPA Mapper in due course.

 Some of the data for this MCZ have been collected through Defra-funded or collaborative surveys, and some through other means.
 Data from these surveys provide direct evidence confirming the presence of the protected features within the site.